j-sh-park/Fit_Analysis/Readme.md

 ## Table of Contents

-1. Section 1
+1. Background
-2. Section 2
+2. Origin of the Data
-3. Section 3
+3. Data Exploration
+4. Ethics Related to the Data
+5. Data Analysis
+6. Contributions
+7. Project Owners and Contact Details
+8. References

 ## Background